Construction Costs in Los Angeles

 $200K-$1M+ Comprehensive planting, irrigation, hardscape, site lighting, drainage; highly variable by property size

 Amenity Costs Compound: Owners sometimes plan the construction budget around the house and treat the exterior program as an afterthought.
 On a property with a pool, spa, sport court, outdoor kitchen, guest house, and designed landscape, the combined site amenity cost can easily reach $1M to $2M or more, which is often 20-30% of the total project budget.
-These costs should be identified and planned during design, not discovered after the house is framed.
+Identifying and budgeting these costs during design keeps the total project budget aligned from the start.

 Foundations and Structural Systems